AlexanderLabWHOI/EukHeist/README.md

 ![flowchart](static/eukheist.png)

+### 1.1 EukHeist capabilities

+EukHeist is capable of running metagenome analysis on its own and incorporating metatranscriptome reads downstream.
+In the ```hierarchy_cluster.yaml``` file, a user can select metaG, metaT or both (see section 3.1)

 _User workflow_
 * get set up on HPC with `Snakemake`
 * input sample list, assembly group
 * run tests and confirm rules in pipeline you plan to use

 ## 2.0 Set up